 Otis College Faculty share what they have learned over the last year and a half teaching Blended Learning Classes.
 They discuss what is best taught online or face-to-face, how to keep community while not in person, and how to take advantage of video demos between meetings.

-The classes defined above can include elements of asynchronous or synchronous learning.
+E-Learning classes can include elements of asynchronous or synchronous learning.

 In 2012 the eAC was formalized to lead e-Learning activity in support of student and college success.
 The committee plans and oversees College e-Learning initiatives, reviews and recommends for implementation course and program proposals, and assesses these for the College.
 The committee convenes monthly to review the status of pending and new developments, or as needed at the request of the Provost or any member in coordination with all members.

 The eAC is comprised of individuals representing a cross-section of the Otis College Academic community meeting once a month.
-Current members of eAC include: one faculty representative, the Instructional Designer, the Director of Library and Learning Centers, the Dean of Continuing Education and Pre-College Programs, the Assistant Chair of Liberal Arts and Sciences, and the Provost’s Office.
+Current members of eAC include: faculty/instructor representatives, the Instructional Designer, the Director of Library and Learning Centers, the Dean of Continuing Education and Pre-College Programs, the Chair of Liberal Arts and Sciences, and the Provost’s Office.